TIGER 1200: YOUR QUESTIONS, OUR ANSWERS

 Q: WHAT KIND OF RIDING IS THE TIGER DESIGNED FOR?

 A: The new Tiger 1200 is perfect for all kinds of riding, with dynamic road handling, superior touring ability, and genuine off-road capability.
 The shaft drive allows you to focus on the ride without needing to consider chain maintenance or adjustment, especially useful for long-distance touring, and the semi-active suspension automatically adjusts the preload to ensure optimum performance and comfort whether you’re riding on your own, two up with luggage, or anything in between.

 Q: HOW FAR CAN YOU GO ON A SINGLE TANK?

-A: You can travel up to 400km on the 20 litre models and up to 600km on the 30 litre Explorers, depending on how you ride.
-Both of the fuel tanks are now made from aluminium, as part of the focus to keep weight as low as possible across the bikes.
+A: You can travel up to 248 miles on the 5.28 US Gallon models and up to 372 miles on the 7.92 US Gallon Explorers, depending on how you ride.
+Both of the fuel tanks are now made from aluminum, as part of the focus to keep weight as low as possible across the bikes.

 Q: I WOULD LOVE TO HEAR HOW IT SOUNDS!

 Q: WHY DID YOU CHOOSE AN 18” REAR WHEEL?